 Undergraduate Research and Inquiry Grants support students and faculty engaged in a mentored research project.
 The goal of this grant is to provide students with research or creative inquiry opportunities.
 These grants provide $2,000 in supplies or travel funds and $1,000 stipends for the faculty mentor and student.
 A faculty mentor can have up to three research students on this grant.
-Applications must be completed according to these guidelines and submitted through Submittable by March 1.
+Applications must be completed according to these URI grant guidelines and submitted through URI Submittable by March 1.
 Awards will be announced on April 15.

 Summer Undergraduate Research Fellowships

 Summer Undergraduate Research Fellowships (SURF) program support students and faculty engaged in a mentored research project over the summer.
 Working on research during the summer allows for the student and faculty to focus intensively on their topic.
 Students will be part of a community of researchers and will present their research to the University community in the fall semester.
 These grants provide $2,000 in supplies or travel funds, a $1,000 stipend for the faculty mentor and a $3,500 stipend for the student.
 Students are also provided a housing stipend if they choose to live on campus.
-Applications must be completed according to these guidelines and submitted through Submittable by Feb.
+Applications must be completed according to these SURF guidelines and submitted through SURF Submittable by Feb.
 1. Awards will be announced on March 1.

 Research and Inquiry Curriculum Grants

 Research and Inquiry Curriculum grants support faculty who wish to incorporate the high-impact educational practices of research into their courses.
 Research shows that these experiences lead to better learning and retention.
 Faculty can be awarded $1,000 for new course proposals and course redesigns, $600 for adding a major inquiry-based assignment or $400 for adding OURI assessments to an existing course.
-Research and Inquiry Curriculum grant applications are accepted year round but must be received by April 1 for courses to be offered in the following fall semester, and Nov.
+Research and Inquiry Curriculum grant applications are accepted year-round but must be received by April 1 for courses to be offered in the following fall semester, and Nov.
 1 for courses to be offered the following spring semester.